 Did you know that up to 80% of premature heart disease can be prevented by healthy lifestyle choices such as eating a healthy diet and getting regular exercise?

 Another startling fact is that both Type 1 and Type 2 Diabetes are on the rise.
 The development of type 2 diabetes is directly lifestyle-related and could so easily be avoided with healthier choices.

 Be sure to include each of the following in your healthy meal plan:

 Plenty of vegetables and fruit.
-Fruits and vegetables are packed full of essential nutrients ( antioxidants, vitamins, and minerals) and fiber that help fill us up.
-Fruit and vegetables will aid in both losing weight and maintaining a healthy weight.
+Fruits and vegetables are packed full of essential nutrients ( antioxidants, vitamins, and minerals) and fibre that help fill us up.
+Fruit and vegetables will aid in both losing weights and maintaining a healthy weight.

 At each meal or snack be sure to fill half your plate with vegetables and fruit.